 This blog discusses what a Public Limited Company is and how it works.
 It lists out the numerous advantages and disadvantages of a public limited company.
 It also states the difference between a public and a private limited company

 A Public Limited Company also referred to as a PLC, is a company structure that is only available for business owners in the United Kingdom.
-It is unlike other structures of businesses such as sole proprietorship or traders or a private limited company where the company is separate from the owners, which protects the owners from debts and liabilities.
+It is unlike other structures of businesses such as sole proprietorships or traders or a private limited companies where the company is separate from the owners, which protects the owners from debts and liabilities.

 About a Public Limited Company

 A PLC or a Public Limited Company is a public company in the United Kingdom.
 A PLC or a Public Limited Company is similar to the publicly traded companies in the United States of America that have the corporation or Inc. designation.
 It is compulsory to use the abbreviation PLC after the company’s name.
 It is also mandatory to inform anyone dealing with the company, including investors, that it is a Public Limited Company.
 Every company that is on the list on London Stock Exchange are Public Limited company.

 They are all owned by shareholders and managed by directors.
 It also offers its shares to the general public.
 PLCs are required to have easily accessible public financial reports and more admin for tax since all the public shareholders must be aware of the company’s financial situation before they decide to invest.

 Several of the popular brands in the United Kingdom, such as Shell and Burberry, have the PLC suffix, which indicates that they are Public Limited Companies.

 A PLC is a company in the United Kingdom with shares that the general public can buy.
 Anyone who buys this company’s shares has limited liability.
 Limited liability means that if there is a loss, the shareholders will only lose the money they invested, and their personal assets are safe.